TeamSyndi/syndibox/README.md

 ## Bugs/Issues
-If you have any bugs/issues to report, please submit them to the Issues tab.
-If you'd like to submit a feature and need help, Please contact me at Telegram (@sudospective) or Discord (Sudospective#0681) and I will reply at my earliest convenience.
+If you have any bugs/issues to report or features to request, please submit them to the Issues tab.
+If you need help and don't find your answer in the wiki's FAQ, Please contact me at Telegram (@sudospective) or Discord (Sudospective#0681) and I will reply at my earliest convenience.